Ddystopia/rfcs/text/0000-forget-marker-trait.md

 ### Why is the proxy RAII guard gone?
 [proxy-raii-guards-leakpokaplipse]: #proxy-raii-guards-leakpokaplipse

 Back in 2015 [leakpocalypse] happened and a question was placed before the language: should we make skipping destructors safe or not?
 [PPYP] allows data structures to provide RAII guards, while being resilient to skipping the destructor.
-The only use case in std that cannot be expressed without destructor always running was `JoinGuard`, [which later got replaced too](thred-scope-doc).
+The only use case in std that cannot be expressed without destructor always running was `JoinGuard`, [which later got replaced too][thred-scope-doc].

 [leakpocalypse]: https://github.com/rust-lang/rust/issues/24292
 [PPYP]: https://cglab.ca/~abeinges/blah/everyone-poops/